The Tits alternative for finite rank median spaces: Introduction.

 where $r=\text{rank}(X)$ and every finitely generated subgroup of $N$ has an orbit in $X$ with at most $2^r$ elements.
 If $X$ is connected, every finitely generated subgroup of $N$ fixes a point. \end{thmF}

+A more careful study of UBS's will be carried out in \cite{Fioravanti3}, where we show that Roller elementarity is equivalent to the vanishing of a certain cohomology class.
+In particular we prove that, if $\G$ is a topological group acting with continuous orbits, then $\G_0<\G$ is open and the homomorphism $\G_0\ra\R^r$ in Theorem~F is continuous.

-{\bf Structure of the paper.} In Section~\ref{preliminaries} we review the basic theory of median spaces and median algebras, with a special focus on the results of \cite{Fioravanti1}.
-We use halfspaces to characterise when a median space splits as a nontrivial product.
-We study barycentric subdivisions and a similar construction that allows us to canonically embed general median spaces into connected ones.
+{\bf Structure of the paper.} In Section~\ref{preliminaries} we review the basic theory of median spaces and median algebras, with a special focus on our previous results \cite{Fioravanti1}.
+We use halfspaces to characterise when a finite rank median space splits as a nontrivial product.
+We study barycentric subdivisions and a similar construction that allows us to canonically embed finite rank median spaces into connected ones.
 Section~\ref{elliptic isometries} is concerned with groups of elliptic isometries.
-In Section~\ref{stab xi} we study UBS's and prove Theorem~F. In Section~\ref{CS-like machinery} we introduce Roller elementarity and Roller minimality; we prove Proposition~C and Theorems~A,~B and~D. Finally, Section~\ref{facing triples} is devoted to constructing free subgroups of isometry groups; we prove Theorem~E there.
+In Section~\ref{stab xi} we study UBS's and prove Theorem~F; we also anticipate the proof of Theorem~A, relying on Theorem~E. In Section~\ref{CS-like machinery} we introduce Roller elementarity and Roller minimality; we prove Proposition~C and Theorems~B and~D. Finally, Section~\ref{facing triples} is devoted to constructing free groups of isometries; we prove Theorem~E there.

 {\bf Acknowledgements.} The author warmly thanks Brian Bowditch, Pier\-re-Emmanuel Caprace, Indira Chatterji, Thomas Delzant, Cornelia Dru\c tu, Talia Fern\'os, Mark Hagen for many helpful conversations and Anthony Genevois for his comments on an earlier version.
 The author expresses special gratitude to Cornelia Dru\c tu for her excellent supervision and to Talia Fern\'os for her encouragement to pursue this project.
+The author also wishes to thank the anonymous referee for their valuable comments.

 This work was undertaken at the Mathematical Sciences Research Institute in Berkeley during the Fall 2016 program in Geometric Group Theory, where the author was supported by the National Science Foundation under Grant no.~DMS-1440140 and by the GEAR Network.
 Part of this work was also carried out at the Isaac Newton Institute for Mathematical Sciences, Cambridge, during the programme ``Non-positive curvature, group actions and cohomology'' and was supported by EPSRC grant no.~EP/K032208/1.
 The author was also supported by the Clarendon Fund and the Merton Moussouris Scholarship.